Fire Science & Safety

 If you are already working in Emergency Services as a firefighter and EMT, you can enroll at ECC to update your skills and continue your education.
 All training at ECC complies with local, state, and national certifying agencies, leading graduates toward job-ready certifications.

 How do I apply to ECC's firefighter academy?

 Sponsorship by a fire department is optional and no longer required.
 Enrolling in this program at the ECC Center for Emergency Services in Burlington, Illinois, is the first step.
-Choose from Spring or Fall semester.
-You'll take all five courses (Basic Operation Firefighter Module A, B, and C, plus Vehicle Operator/Rescue Awareness and Hazardous Materials Chemistry) in the same semester to complete the Basic Operations Firefighter program and work toward OSFM certification.
+Choose from the Spring or Fall semester.
+In the same semester, You'll complete all five courses (Basic Operation Firefighter Module A, B, and C, plus Vehicle Operator/Rescue Awareness and Hazardous Materials Chemistry) to complete the Basic Operations Firefighter program and work toward OSFM certification.

 Prepare for Immediate Employment

 The future career outlook for Fire Science is generally positive, with employment opportunities expected to grow in the coming years.
-As populations grow and cities expand, the demand for trained firefighters and emergency responders is likely to increase.
-Additionally, changes in fire safety regulations and advancements in technology may create new opportunities within the field.
+As populations grow and cities expand, the demand for trained firefighters and emergency responders will likely increase.
+Additionally, changes in fire safety regulations and technological advancements may create new opportunities within the field.